Minsu386/til/GRC/Mod 2 Information Security GRC.md

 ### 3.3 Secure and Resilient
 ----
-*Resilient* - System that can withstand unexpected adverse events or unexpected changes in their environment or use -- or if they can maintain
+*Resilient* - System that can withstand unexpected adverse events or unexpected changes in their environment or use -- or if they can maintain their fn and structure in the face of internal and external changes and degrade safely and gracefully when this is necessary.

+Security Concerns
+- data poisoning;
+- exfiltration of models
+- training data
+- other intellectual property

+you're secure if you can maintain CIA and prevent unauthorized access

+Security and resilience are related but distinct
+  - Resilience - the ability to return to normal fn after an unexpected adverse event.
+  - Security - Includes resilience, but also encompasses protocols to avoid, protect against, respond to, or recover from attacks.

+### 3.4 Accountable and Trans